fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_global.html.markdown

 * `lldp_transmission` - Enable/disable Link Layer Discovery Protocol (LLDP) transmission.
 Valid values: `enable`, `disable`.
 * `lldp_reception` - Enable/disable Link Layer Discovery Protocol (LLDP) reception.
 Valid values: `enable`, `disable`.
 * `proxy_auth_timeout` - Authentication timeout in minutes for authenticated users (1 - 300 min, default = 10).
+* `proxy_keep_alive_mode` - Control if users must re-authenticate after a session is closed, traffic has been idle, or from the point at which the user was authenticated.
+Valid values: `session`, `traffic`, `re-authentication`.
+* `proxy_re_authentication_time` - The time limit that users must re-authenticate if proxy-keep-alive-mode is set to re-authenticate (1  - 86400 sec, default=30s.
 * `proxy_re_authentication_mode` - Control if users must re-authenticate after a session is closed, traffic has been idle, or from the point at which the user was first created.
 Valid values: `session`, `traffic`, `absolute`.
 * `proxy_auth_lifetime` - Enable/disable authenticated users lifetime control.
 This is a cap on the total time a proxy user can be authenticated for after which re-authentication will take place.
 Valid values: `enable`, `disable`.
 * `proxy_auth_lifetime_timeout` - Lifetime timeout in minutes for authenticated users (5  - 65535 min, default=480 (8 hours)).